22分钟阅读更新于 2026年6月

 2. Hakone Ginyu (Hakone)

 Perched on a steep hillside in the Miyanoshita area of Hakone, Hakone Ginyu is the definitive choice for modern luxury and dramatic views.
 Every single room faces the magnificent Hayakawa Ravine and features a private open-air onsen on its balcony.
 The ryokan's design concept is 'The Palace of the Moon,' and its layout, cascading down the cliffside, maximizes privacy and immersion in nature.
-Its signature feature is undoubtedly the main infinity-style rotenburo, which appears to merge with the mountains opposite—a truly breathtaking sight.
+Its signature feature is undoubtedly the main infinity-style rotenburo, which appears to merge with the mountains opposite—a truly striking sight.
 The vibe is more contemporary and resort-like than a traditional inn, appealing to couples seeking a romantic and stylish escape.
-If you can only book one ryokan in Hakone for an unforgettable view, this is it.
+If you can only book one ryokan in Hakone for an lasting view, this is it.
+For ryokans that pair Mt.
+Fuji views with the Hakone base, see our Mt.
+Fuji view ryokan guide.

 Access: From Tokyo Station, take the Odakyu Romancecar to Hakone-Yumoto (approx. 90 min), then a short taxi ride (approx. 10 min) or the Hakone Tozan Railway to Miyanoshita Station.
 Total travel time is around 110 minutes.